-“Is our baby developing normally?”, “Who will our baby look like?”, “How will our older child react?”
-Here are 25 facts about pregnancy to help guide you through this period.
+“Is our baby developing normally?”
+“Who will they look like?”
+“How will our other kids react?”
+These are just a few of the litany of questions that expectant couples may ask themselves.
+Here are 25 facts about pregnancy that will help you navigate this exciting time.

 1. Folic acid

 Folic acid is involved in the formation of your baby’s brain, nervous system, and blood cells.
 Folic acid deficiency can cause growth retardation and birth defects such as spina bifida.
 “It’s recommended that women start taking folic acid supplements three months prior to pregnancy,” says family doctor Nathaël Leduc Arbour.
 “Then, during pregnancy, they should take prenatal multivitamins containing folic acid.”
 Iron, calcium, and vitamin D are also important for the health of mother and baby.

 Pregnancy is generally a happy time, but pregnant women are not immune from depression.
 If negative feelings start taking up too much space, there may be cause for concern.
 “During pregnancy, women may feel on edge due to hormonal changes,” explains psychologist Karine Lapointe.
 “They often have stronger reactions to all kinds of things and feel more sensitive and insecure.”
 These feelings are normal, but there are some warning signs to watch out for.
 “If the mother-to-be experiences persistent sadness, cries a lot, has no appetite, and has lost interest in her loved ones and hobbies, she should talk to a doctor, as these could be signs of depression,” Lapointe warns.
 Studies show that 7 to 12 percent of pregnant women experience moderate to severe depression.
 Partners may also be at risk for depression during the pregnancy.
 Indeed, they have their own concerns and can feel stressed.
 Therefore, it’s important for couples to keep the lines of communication open and ask for help as needed.